 If you want to build relationships with clients that matter, that last, that provide real income, then you MUST listen to this podcast.
 It is FAR easier to keep an existing client than it is to find a new one, so learning to build a great relationship with a client you love is crucial to your long-term success.

-Get ready for freelancing strategies, hacks and tactics to help you skyrocket your success brought to you by Freelancer masterclass calm.
-You’re listening to freelancing school with your instructor microfocus Did you know it is 19 times easier to keep an existing client and to find a new one?
+Did you know it is 19 times easier to keep an existing client and to find a new one?
 That is not just me making up numbers, that is an actual statistical fact based on marketing studies that have been done.
 And that leads me to the subject of this is how do you build relationships with clients?
-All right, first of all, if you don’t know who I am, I’m Mike Volkin.

-Today I’m going to talk to you very quickly about the best ways to build relationships with clients.
+I’m going to tell you very quickly about the best ways to build relationships with clients.
 I’ve been doing this for a long time.
 I’ve built some bad relationships over the years and I’ve learned from my mistakes and now I am bad.

 Tell your client, how often you check email, tell them the best way to reach you.
 Is it a phone?
 Is it email?
 Is it Skype?
 Is it smoke signals?
 You know, what is it?
 What is the best way that you respond to communication?
 And then your response times?
 I’m going to tell you a little bit of a story about response times in just a minute.
 Let me just get through this next point here.